abhishekarya1/myblog/content/post/2018-06-13-ethical-hacking.md

 **Fingerprinting** - We can often find large data encoded in short bits called fingerprints and these fingerprints are used to refer to files from other files.
 We have to reverse trace our way to these large files using forensics on files where we found their fingerprints.

+### Reporting

+Usually we end up with a lot of data after scanning and auditing, so for the purpose of reporting we enter the Reporting Stage.
+We can